What would a ‘dream’ school look like?

-The dream was briefly halted when the Boise School District denied the team’s proposal, citing a lack of interest at that time in piloting any new concepts.
+The dream was briefly halted when the local school district denied the team’s proposal, citing a lack of interest at that time in piloting any new concepts.
 The Superintendent had a clear vision for the district that did not include alternate forms of education.

 But this didn’t stop the determined group!
 The Dream Team began holding meetings off-campus, during non-school hours.
 The question for The Dream School became, “If not here, then where?”

-When Idaho legislators began discussing Charter School Legislation, the Dream Team submitted an application to the Boise School District.
+When Idaho legislators began discussing Charter School Legislation, the Dream Team submitted an application to the local district.
 Prior to submission, team members spent hours researching charter schools across the nation, collecting information about the strengths, weaknesses, successes, and failures of educational and business designs.
 This information was combined with the sheets of ideas about the utopian school, and then cross-referenced with a dose of reality in regard to where it could be housed.

 Darrel asked that members give what they could, when they could, and as much as they could.
 The Team was based on shared leadership, shared passion, and a shared vision of what a school could, and would, be.
 One of Darrel’s favorite sayings was from the movie Paint Your Wagon: “We don’t know where we’re going, but we know we’re on our way!”

-The Independent School District of Boise approved Anser’s petition for a charter on September 28, 1998.
-Since opening in 1999, we have grown to a thriving 366 students at our current location in Garden City.
+Anser’s petition for a charter was approved on September 28, 1998.
+Since opening in 1999, we have grown to a thriving 442 students at our current location in Garden City.
 Here’s a brief look at our growth highlights: